vallode/vallode.com/index.md

 sci-fi, photography,</span> and trying to be a **little more**, every day, takes up the rest of my time.

-I enjoy working with **people different to me**, I have had the privilege of working with many exceptional characters over my <span>4 years</span> in the tech industry.
+I enjoy working with **people different to me**, we can all learn so much from each other.

 {% include portfolio.html %}